LucasDelfino92/morrowindsharp/setup.md

 All features in this page are self-explained, but the **Enable shaders** option under **Renderer** is of particular note.
 When enabling shaders, tons of new visual toys will be available for you to play with in **Shader setup...**.
 There you can activate the different shaders integrated into MGE XE (all of which are really cool to be honest), though all of them come at the cost of performance, which can be more or less significant depending on your computer.
 Of all available shaders, the most intensive ones are the SSAO and Bloom shaders, which sadly are also some of the most visually impressive.

 MGE XE receives constant support from the dedicated modding community, generally in the form of new and better shaders.
-For the purpose of this mod list, however, I'm only going to refer you to the ones I personally use and recommend.
+For the purpose of this guide, I'm only going to refer you to the ones I personally use and recommend.

 - [**MGE XE Shader - Apel's Gamma Correction Fixed**](https://www.mediafire.com/file/kx5w1vmmmfl80bf/MGE_XE_Shader_-_Apel%27s_Gamma_Correction_Fixed.zip/file) by Apel and e371:
 - [**MGE XE Shader - deband_fogaware**](https://www.mediafire.com/file/i76vzpyz66f5gzj/MGE_XE_Shader_-_deband_fogaware.zip/file) by Hrnchamd and vtastek: shader that improves on the look of the game's fog.